grabear/shiny-pathfinder-loot/README.md

     d.
 What type of adventure are you on? (if PF or SF)
         i.
 Adventure Path, Module, or Scenario?
         ii.
 Name of adventure
+        iii.
+Which book?
 3. What do you want to name your campaign?
     a.
 Names or file paths generated from campaign details
         i. short and long version
     b. custom name

+# Ideas

+* Create a folder on Google Drive called "_shiny-loot-log_".
+    * Create a folder for each version of shiny-loot-log
+      * Add a master spreadsheet here.
+          * catalog every item ever added.
+          * keep static data here.
+      * Each campaign gets a new file
+          * With a master sheet.
+          * Each book or module gets thier own sheet.